DoctorKhan/Manual-Override-Book/src/02_part_user_manual/07_foundational_practices.md

 But Marcus had one more surprise.
 His final message made her heart race:

 "You now have the foundational practices.
 But there's something more—advanced navigation tools that can accelerate your development exponentially.
-What you're about to discover are the Four Freedoms: ancient principles that can transform how you navigate the cosmic rhythm itself."
+What you're about to discover is the compass teaching: an ancient navigation system that has guided consciousness explorers for thousands of years."

+"The Four Freedoms aren't just techniques—they're the cardinal directions of consciousness itself.
+Like a compass that always points toward true north, this teaching will help you find your way no matter how lost or confused you become."

 The investigation was about to reach a new level of sophistication.